 |How to manage your sickle cell pain in hospital (for children and young people)||375 KB|

 We provide a service for children with general haematological problems such as anaemia, neutropenia or thrombocytopenia, red cell disorders including haemolytic anaemias, aplastic anaemia and abnormal bruising or bleeding.
 We also offer haematological support and advice for children attending the Paediatric Liver Unit and those on the Neonatal and Paediatric Neurosurgical units who may also have blood disorders.

-The team also looks after patients with sickle cell anaemia and other haemoglobin disorders (see Paediatric Sickle and Thalassaemia Service) and children being treated for malignancy (see Paediatric Oncology Shared Care Service).
+The team also looks after patients with sickle cell anaemia and other haemoglobin disorders (see Paediatric sickle cell and thalassaemia) and children being treated for malignancy (see Paediatric Oncology Shared Care Unit).

 Booking a patient at King’s

 GPs should refer via NHS e-referral (e-RS) wherever possible.

 Other ways to refer

 Other healthcare professionals can email routine referrals to [email protected]